TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-16-don-t-ever-use-listeners.md

     Not good enough. **So why you should never use a listener?**
-tweet: "New Post on #php 🐘 blog: Don't Ever use #Symfony Listeners"
-tweet_image: ""
 ---

 When we look into Symfony [EventDispatcher documentation](https://symfony.com/doc/current/event_dispatcher.html), this is the first YAML code we see: